Family Game Night Guide : Card Games

 We have established a good collection of card games and would like to share some of our family favorites.

 First and foremost is UNO.
-We probably have at least 5 different variations of UNO and we love to play them.
+We probably have at least 5 different variations of UNO and we love to play them on family game night.
 Nothing says I love you like dropping a draw four on one of your kids.

 Fluxx.
 There are now several variants of this game but the general idea of Fluxx is a card game where the rules are always changing.
 The deck consists of different goals that provides way to win the game and those goals can change at any moment.
 Or you may play cards that will block others from winning the game and causes everyone to lose.
 Our favorite version is zombie Fluxx as the younger kids get lots of laughs when someone plays a rule card that you have to groan like a zombie every time you draw a zombie card.

 Bears vs Babies.
-This is another hit with our younger kids.
+This is another hit with our younger kids on family game night.
 In Bears vs Babies you have to build a monster army to defeat the evil babies.
 It is a monster building strategy game where your monster can have the head of a lobster and chainsaws for arms.

 Doing family game night is a great opportunity to bond with your family.
 I would argue there is no wrong way to do family game night.
 But making sure everyone is involved and present (no electronics) it is a prime opportunity to make memories.
 In fact, any time we have storms and there is a possibility of the electricity going out my kids get the cards and the lantern ready so we can have an impromptu family game night.